-Use a sharp knife and cut the spears off just below the soil line.
+Use a sharp knife or hand pruners to cut the spears off just below the soil line.

 Long term Maintenance of your asparagus bed:

-- Remove and destroy the fern like foliage before new growth appears in spring.
-It can harbor diseases and pest eggs.
+- Be sure to Remove and destroy the fern like foliage before new growth appears in spring.
+It can harbor diseases and pests eggs.

 - Carefully dig in holdover mulch and compost (avoid disturbing the crowns).

 - Apply fresh deep mulch, like straw to hold the weeds down and help retain moisture.